JuliaSpace/SatelliteAnalysis.jl/docs/src/man/ground_facilities/ground_facility_accesses.md

 )
 ```

 We can also perform analyses using multiple ground facilities.
-For repl, let's find the
+For example, let's find the
 accumulated access if we consider the INPE's stations at Cuiabá, MT, Brazil, and Alcântara,
 MA, Brazil: